 I’ve never thought cleansers were all that necessary, and I’m finding even more so now that they don’t make much difference.
 Don’t bother spending your hard earned money on an expensive cleanser, spend it on a good serum.
 High-quality serums have a molecular structure that will penetrate further into the skin’s layers than a moisturizer that sits on top of the skin or penetrates just below the surface.

 Serums that are full of good ingredients like Vitamin C and Hyaluronic Acid don’t have to be expensive either, which is why I love that I’ve found OZNaturals.
 The serum I had been using previously was upwards of $60, and both of my favorite serums combined are less than that price.
 Plus, a few drops goes a long way so these products will last you months and months.

-Myth #5: Anti-Aging products only for older people
+Myth #5: Anti-Aging products are only for older people

 I remember getting my makeup done when I was still in college and the makeup artist asked me what type of eye cream I used.
 I rolled my eyes and said that eye cream wasn’t for someone my age.
 (Spoiler alert: it was.
 And while eye creams don’t prevent dark circles, they most certainly help which was something I could have used with all those late nights and terrible allergies!)

 While around my eyes aren’t where I have a ton of fine lines yet, my forehead has a few that I’d rather not have.
 This is why finding a product that will both help my skin’s current condition and prevent further signs of aging is key.
 It’s precisely the reason I’ve been applying the Vitamin C Serum to those fine lines.
 For me, this is enough at present time, but I know in my 30s I will most definitely be looking into serums and creams with retinol and glycolic peels.

 Myth #6 My skin doesn’t need more than 1 or 2 products to look great